jtremback/cross-chain-validation/spec/valset-update-protocol.md

   // if the update failed (why it would failed?) close channel if (!ack.success)
-    close channel // TODO: Figure out if this is the right action to do
+    close channel // TODO: Figure out if this is the right action to do }

-  // othwerise, start unbonding the validators that have left the active validator set of the daughter chain ValSetUpdatePacket data = packet.data startUnbonding(daughterValidators, data.valset)
-  // how do we start unbonding?

-  // update the active validator set of the daughter chain daughterValidators = data.valset
-}
 ```